-Adult turtles have few natural predators due to their size and hard shells: only sharks, crocodiles, large fish, and occasionally octopus, will attack an adult turtle.
+Adult sea turtles have few natural predators due to their size and hard shells.
+Only sharks, crocodiles, large fish, and occasionally octopus, will attack an adult sea turtle.

-Turtle eggs and hatchlings are the most at risk from natural predators; on the beach and on the way to the water, crabs, birds, and mammals prey on the young turtles and eggs.
+Turtle eggs and hatchlings, on the other hand, are at great risk from natural predators.
+On the beach and on the way to the water, crabs, birds, and mammals prey on the young turtles and eggs.
 Once they are in the water, hatchlings and juveniles fall victim to many species of fish.

 Anthropogenic Threats to Sea Turtles

-The main threat to sea turtles is, of course, humans and human activity: all species of sea turtles are hunted for their flesh or for their beautiful carapace (especially the Hawksbill, whose shell is known as tortoiseshell).
-Eggs are also commonly eaten.
-Turtle oil may be used in cosmetics, while their skin is used as leather.
+The main threat to sea turtles is, of course, humans and human activity.
+All species of sea turtles are hunted for their flesh or for their beautiful carapace.
+The hawksbill’s carapace, known as tortoiseshell, is particularly in demand.
+Turtle eggs are commonly eaten, turtle oil is used in cosmetics, and turtle skin is used as leather.

-Though turtles are legally protected in most countries, hunting turtles for meat still occurs around the world.
-A lack of enforcement, punishment, and public awareness are particularly problematic.
+Despite the legal protection of sea turtles in most countries, hunting turtles for meat still occur around the world.
+A lack of enforcement, punishment, and public awareness is particularly problematic.
 The World Health Organization recently advised against eating sea turtle flesh as it may contain Salmonella bacteria, mycobacteria, Leptospires, other bacteria, parasites, trematodes, or high levels of heavy metals and pesticides such as DDT.

-Turtles can hold their breath for long periods of time, but they do have to surface to breath at regular intervals.
+Sea turtles can hold their breath for long periods of time, but they do have to surface to breathe at regular intervals.
 Whilst on the surface they are vulnerable to be hit by boats and other water crafts.
 Injuries and death caused by boat strikes have become quite common.

 By-catch in Fisheries

 Accidental capture in fishing nets (also known as by-catch) is a major threat to marine life worldwide.
-Every year hundreds of thousands of turtles are captured, injured, or killed in gill-nets, trawl-nets and on longline hooks.
+Every year, gill-nets, trawl-nets and on longline hooks capture, injure and kill hundreds of thousands of sea turtles.
 The fate of injured turtles caught and released remains unknown.

-Gill-nets are the dominant gear in the Indian Ocean.
-Gill-nets are used in artisanal and semi-industrial fisheries, contributing to 30-40% of the total catch.
-The rate of by-catch, particularly for sharks and turtles, is high.
+Gill-nets are the dominant gear in the Indian Ocean, contributing 30-40% of the total catch for artisanal and semi-industrial fisheries.
+The rate of bycatch, particularly for sharks and turtles, is high.